tier4/caret_doc/docs/configuration/load_and_save.md

 ```

 The argument of `arch.export()` is string type and means file path to store the `arch` object.
-In this sample, `architecture.yaml` will be created in `/path/to/destination` directory unless the destination path is writable or another file of the same name exists.
+In this sample, `architecture.yaml` will be created in `/path/to/destination` directory if the destination path is writable or another file of the same name does exist.

 `arch.export()` has the second argument, `force`, to allow you to overwrite the `arch` object into an existing file.
 The following sample shows how to overwrite.